Top 5 Big Data Analytics Companies in Melbourne for 2018

 Quantium has a data sharing ecosystem known as Quantium Health Outcomes – this venture is specifically designed to increase data transparency across the medical industry, enabling better decision-making and healthcare delivery.
 Beyond their obvious analytics prowess, Quantium also partners with two charities – the Smith Family and My Choices Foundation – to ensure they’re having a positive global impact, not only on businesses but also on social issues.

 With such an extensive product range to choose from, customers have complete agency in their own data management – simply implement SAS’ technology and handle all the data analysis in-house.
-However, though SAS’ primary offering is its technologies, the company does also offer specialist business consulting for organisations that are in need of help or advice.
+However, though SAS’ primary offering is its technologies, the company does also offer specialist business consultancy for organisations that are in need of help or advice.

 Serving nearly 25 different industries, SAS analytics technology is a solid choice for companies looking for general data optimisation.
 They’re partners with a number of well-known corporations, such as Teradata, Capgemini and Deloitte.